inet-framework/inet/doc/src/users-guide/ch-clock.rst

 An oscillator efficiently models the periodic generation of ticks that are usually counted by a clock module.
 The tick period is not necessarily constant, it can change over time.
-Oscillators implement the :ned:`IOscillator`: module interface and the corresponding :cpp:`IOscillator` C++ interface.
+Oscillators implement the :ned:`IOscillator` module interface and the corresponding :cpp:`IOscillator` C++ interface.

 The following oscillator models are available: